Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit Inspire 2 review: Price and competition

 The Fitbit Inspire 2 is available from Fitbit, Amazon, Best Buy, and a variety of other retailers in Black, Lunar White, and Desert Rose colorways.
-The fitness tracker originally launched for $99.95 when we reviewed it, but nowadays, many retailers sell it for $69.95.
+The fitness tracker originally launched for $99.95 when we reviewed it, but nowadays, many retailers sell it for much less.

 As mentioned, the real value here is the fact that Fitbit is throwing in a full year of Fitbit Premium for new users with Inspire 2 purchases.
 This significantly increases the value.
 Fitbit Premium costs $80 a year on its own, essentially netting you the Inspire 2 for free.
 Granted, that’s only for new Fitbit Premium users.
 If you’ve used a free trial in the past, you can’t claim another one.

 If that $60 is too much for you, or you really like the idea of a free Premium membership for a year, the Inspire 2 is a good value.
 Just know there are also less expensive devices out there that aren’t made by Fitbit.

 The Xiaomi Mi Band 7, of course, comes to mind.
 I don’t think everyone will love Xiaomi’s confusing app situation, but the Mi Band 7 has a far better display, better battery life, and useful smartwatch features.
 Oh, and it’s nearly half the price of the Inspire 2.

 Fitbit Inspire 2 review: The verdict